 If you plan on spending time at the pool or beach, pack extra swimsuits.
 They take forever to dry on the bathroom clothesline, but they won’t take up much room in your luggage.

 Many cruises will have one or more formal nights.
 If you hate dressing up, you can always plan to eat in the buffet or a specialty restaurant.
-But if you’re excited for formal night, be sure to pack a dressy outfit or two!
+But if you’re excited about formal night, be sure to pack a dressy outfit or two!

 Worried about your formal night outfits getting squashed in your suitcase?
 Read How to Prevent Wrinkled Clothes on a Cruise.